piku-adhi/shamna/README.md

 ### @shamnapro_bot // http://https//t.me/shamnapro_bot
 > with HunterxHunter theme.
-*Well well note one think..
+###Well well note one think..
-This bot was froked from @cindrellaproBot all credits belongs to @Surv_ivor.
-Because he worked a lot of it (his efforts) all are important.*
+The bot is based on the original work done by [survivor](https://t.me/surv_iour) This repo was just revamped to suit an Anime-centric community.
+All original credits go to survivor and his dedication, Without his efforts, this fork would not have been possible!

 [![Open Source Love](https://badges.frapsoft.com/os/v1/open-source.png?v=103)](https://github.com/ellerbrock/open-source-badges/)
 [![GPLv3 license](https://img.shields.io/badge/License-GPLv3-blue.svg)](http://perso.crans.org/besson/LICENSE.html)